minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
+- ✅ **Documentation Updates** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to track project state
+  - Corrected training status (models ARE trained, not empty as previously documented)
+  - Updated experiment status to reflect actual state
-- ✅ **Documentation Updates** - Enhanced DDFM metrics documentation in ISSUES.md with detailed metric interpretations and decision criteria
+  - Enhanced DDFM metrics documentation in ISSUES.md
-  - Added comprehensive metrics-driven research strategy with target values and interpretations
-  - Enhanced decision tree with quantitative criteria for SUCCESS/PARTIAL/FAILURE states
-  - Updated timestamps in CONTEXT.md (Dec 9 09:15)
-  - No actual code changes to Python files
-  - No experiments executed
 - ⚠️ **No code changes** - No Python code files modified this iteration (only documentation updated)
-- ⚠️ **No experiments run** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)
+- ⚠️ **No new experiments run** - No new training, forecasting, or backtesting executed this iteration (Agent cannot execute scripts per user rules)
+- ⚠️ **PDF not compiled** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts per user rules).
+Compile with: `cd nowcasting-report && ./compile.sh`

 **What Was NOT Done This Iteration:**
 - ❌ **No Python code changes** - No Python code files modified this iteration (only documentation updated)
-- ❌ **No experiments run** - No training, forecasting, or backtesting executed (Agent cannot execute scripts per user rules)
+- ❌ **No new experiments run** - No new training, forecasting, or backtesting executed this iteration (Agent cannot execute scripts per user rules)
-- ❌ **Models NOT trained** - `checkpoint/` is EMPTY - no model.pkl files exist.
-Training is REQUIRED before any experiments can proceed
-- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run (cannot verify without trained models)
+- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify fixes work
-- ❌ **DDFM improvements NOT tested** - Code implemented but cannot test without trained models
+- ❌ **DDFM improvements NOT tested with new results** - Code implemented but forecasting not re-run to compare with baseline
-- ❌ **Phase 0 correlation analysis NOT executed** - Function exists, can run before training (~15 min, no training required)
+- ❌ **Phase 0 correlation analysis NOT executed** - Function exists, can run without training (~15 min, no training required)
 - ❌ **Baseline metrics analysis NOT executed** - Instructions added to ISSUES.md but not yet run
 - ❌ **PDF not compiled** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts)

-**Critical State:**
-- **Models**: ❌ **NOT TRAINED** - `checkpoint/` is EMPTY - no model.pkl files exist.
-Training is REQUIRED before any experiments can proceed
+**Critical State (CORRECTED - Previous Documentation Was Incorrect):**
+- **Models**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (trained Dec 9 02:35-02:47).
+All 12 models exist: 3 targets × 4 models (ARIMA, VAR, DFM, DDFM)
-- **Backtests**: ALL 6 files show "status": "failed" with CUDA errors (code fixed in previous iterations, but cannot verify without trained models)
+- **Backtests**: ❌ **ALL FAILED** - All 6 DFM/DDFM backtest JSON files show "status": "failed" with CUDA tensor conversion errors.
+Code is fixed (`.cpu().numpy()` pattern added) but backtests not yet re-run to verify fixes work
-- **Forecasting**: aggregated_results.csv exists but from old runs (265 lines, ARIMA has n_valid=0, cannot generate new results without trained models)
+- **Forecasting**: ⚠️ **RESULTS EXIST** - `outputs/experiments/aggregated_results.csv` exists (264 rows).
+Results may be from runs before latest code improvements.
+Cannot determine if results reflect latest improvements without re-running forecasting
-- **Tables/Plots**: ✅ **EXIST** from previous regeneration (Dec 9 09:15), correctly reflect current state (forecasting results from old runs, nowcasting all failed)
+- **Tables/Plots**: ✅ **EXIST** - All required tables and plots exist from previous regeneration (Dec 9 09:24), correctly reflect current state (forecasting results exist, nowcasting all failed)

 **Action Required for Next Iteration:**
-- **PRIORITY 1 (Critical)**: Train models - Step 1 must run `bash agent_execute.sh train` to train all 12 models (3 targets × 4 models: ARIMA, VAR, DFM, DDFM) with latest improvements
+- **PRIORITY 1 (Critical)**: Re-run backtesting - Models exist, Step 1 should run `bash agent_execute.sh backtest` to verify CUDA tensor conversion fixes work
-- **PRIORITY 2 (After training)**: Run forecasting - Step 1 runs `bash agent_execute.sh forecast` to generate new results with trained models
+- **PRIORITY 2 (High)**: Re-run forecasting - Step 1 should run `bash agent_execute.sh forecast` to generate new results with trained models (may already reflect latest improvements, but needs verification)
-- **PRIORITY 3 (After training)**: Run backtesting - Step 1 runs `bash agent_execute.sh backtest` to verify CUDA fixes work
-- **PRIORITY 0 (Optional, before training)**: Run Phase 0 correlation analysis - Can be done now without training (~15 min)
+- **PRIORITY 3 (Medium)**: Run Phase 0 correlation analysis - Can be done now without training (~15 min)
+- **PRIORITY 4 (Low)**: Run baseline metrics analysis - Can be done now on existing aggregated_results.csv (~5 min)
 - After experiments: regenerate tables/plots if results change

 ---

-## Current State (Verified by Inspection)
+## Current State (Verified by Inspection - CORRECTED)

-**Training**: ❌ **NOT TRAINED** - `checkpoint/` directory is EMPTY - no model.pkl files exist
+**Training**: ✅ **TRAINED** - `checkpoint/` directory contains 12 model.pkl files (trained Dec 9 02:35-02:47)
-- **Model Files**: No models exist - training is REQUIRED before any experiments can proceed
-- **Action Required**: Step 1 must run `bash agent_execute.sh train` to train all 12 models (3 targets × 4 models: ARIMA, VAR, DFM, DDFM) with latest improvements
+- **Model Files**: All 12 models exist (3 targets × 4 models: ARIMA, VAR, DFM, DDFM)
+- **Training Date**: Dec 9 02:35-02:47 (models trained before this iteration)
+- **Note**: Models exist and can be used for forecasting and backtesting experiments
+- **Action Required**: None - models are trained and ready for use

-**Forecasting**: ⚠️ **OLD RESULTS EXIST** - `outputs/experiments/aggregated_results.csv` exists (265 lines) from previous runs
+**Forecasting**: ⚠️ **RESULTS EXIST** - `outputs/experiments/aggregated_results.csv` exists (264 rows)
-- VAR/DFM/DDFM: Valid results for all 3 targets × 22 horizons (from old runs, before current code improvements)
+- VAR/DFM/DDFM: Valid results for all 3 targets × 22 horizons (results exist)
-- ARIMA: n_valid=0 for all targets/horizons (no valid results)
+- ARIMA: n_valid=0 for all targets/horizons (no valid results - issue to investigate)
-- **Note**: Results are from old runs.
-Cannot generate new results without trained models.
-Training is REQUIRED first.
+- **Note**: Results exist but cannot determine if they reflect latest code improvements without re-running forecasting.
+Results may be from runs before latest improvements were applied.
+- **Action Required**: Re-run forecasting via `bash agent_execute.sh forecast` to verify results reflect latest code improvements

 **Nowcasting**: ❌ **ALL FAILED** - 6 DFM/DDFM backtest JSON files exist, all show "status": "failed" with CUDA tensor conversion errors
 - Code is fixed in previous iterations (`.cpu().numpy()` pattern added), but backtests not yet re-run to verify fixes
-- **Cannot verify fix** - `checkpoint/` is EMPTY, no models exist.
-Training is REQUIRED first, then backtests can be re-run
+- **Models exist** - Backtests can be re-run now to verify CUDA fixes work
 - Backtest JSON structure fixed in previous iterations: `nowcast()` function now creates `results_by_timepoint` structure expected by table/plot code
 - ARIMA/VAR: "status": "no_results" (expected - not supported for nowcasting)
-- **Action Required**: (1) Train models first via `bash agent_execute.sh train`, then (2) re-run backtest experiments via `bash agent_execute.sh backtest` to verify CUDA fixes work
+- **Action Required**: Re-run backtest experiments via `bash agent_execute.sh backtest` to verify CUDA tensor conversion fixes work

 **Tables/Plots**: ✅ **REGENERATED AND REFERENCED** - All required tables and plots regenerated from current experiment results (Dec 9 09:15) and correctly referenced in report sections
 - **Forecasting Tables**: 7 tables generated from `outputs/experiments/aggregated_results.csv`: